 Welcome to

-the institute for family services
+the institute for Family Services

 The Institute for Family Services (IFS) is a team of family therapists committed to producing change that embraces safe, respectful, nurturing and empowering relationships for all individuals, communities & families …